 After working as one of two staffers on the successful 2010 Mark Darr for Lt.
 Governor campaign, Skot then went to work for the Lt.
 Governor in the State Capital.
 In 2012 Skot managed Bill Gossage’s campaign for State Representative which successfully defeated an incumbent by 28 points.
 In 2012 Skot was elected a delegate to the Republican National Convention in Tampa, FL.

-Skot will begin graduate studies at Penn State University for Meteorology in the fall of 2013.
 In his spare time he enjoys storm chasing and playing with his two AKC registered golden retrievers, appropriately named Reagan and Bush.
+In 2013 Arkansas Business named Skot to their list of most influential 20 in their 20s list.

 Lyk later attended the University of Minnesota – Duluth for two years.
 He instantly sought out the College Republican chapter and became the chapter chair of the group a year later.
 Leading the organization through the 2010 elections, his chapter focused intensely on the 8th congressional district (where they were the only active chapter) and helped Congressman Chip Cravaack unseat 30 year Congressman and Chair of the Transportation Committee, Jim Oberstar.
 Lyk was elected as the State Chairman for the Minnesota College Republicans at the end of his sophomore year.